High School Chemistry Teacher

 - Perform duties as assigned

-- Minimum of a Bachelor’s degree in music or music education, choral emphasis/expertise preferred, from an accredited four-year college or university.
-Masters of Music preferred.
+- Bachelor’s degree in his/ her content area from an accredited four-year college or university

 - Highly qualified